Chapter 21

 “Laureal, you come up here at once!”

-Gripped with worry, Jessie retrieved Laureal’s spear, then looked on as her daughter, with bow and quiver still in place on her back, leveled her spear and took several cautious steps into the mouth of the tunnel.
+Mia retrieved the spear from where Laureal had left it, beneath the trees, leaning against a crumbling section of wall.
+Gripped with worry, Jessie looked on as her daughter, with bow and quiver still in place on her back, leveled her spear and cautiously stepped to the mouth of the tunnel.

 Setting her spear aside, Jessie set to climbing down the wall of the pit.